dagraham/etm-dgraham/README.md

 	# daily basis.
 Archived items are moved from the "items"
 	# table in the database to the "archive" table and will no
 	# longer appear in normal views.
 Note that unfinished tasks
-	# and records are not archived.
+	# and journal entries are not archived.
 	archive_after: 0

 	# num_finished: A non-negative integer.
 If positive, when